Mobile City, TX

 65 people

-As of 2023, 23.7% of Mobile City, TX residents (75 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 23.7% of Mobile City, TX residents (75 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Mobile City, TX was 23.5%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Mobile City, TX compared to that of it's neighboring and parent geographies.